Walter-Haynes/COGS/README.md

 In ECS patterns, you'll typically want systems to operate on GameObjects that share a set of components.

-GoCS provides helpers to make that easy.
+COGS provides helpers to make that easy.
 These helpers use `out` parameters and the [tuple deconstruction syntax](https://docs.microsoft.com/en-us/dotnet/csharp/deconstruct) to keep the code readable.

 For the following examples, we'll pretend we want a health regeneration system that slowly regens the health of game objects that have both `IHealth` and `IRegenable` components attached.